Oil slump, determined Draghi halts euro zone bond sell-off

 Federal Reserve Chair Janet Yellen has the evidence of U.S.

-labour market health she wanted in order to raise rates for the
+labour market health she wanted in order to rates for the first

 further hikes next year.